-The employees’ averagely monthly salaries in cash and certain fringe benefits must be at least approx. DKK 68,100/ EURO 9.120 (2020) after deduction of Danish social contribution (ATP bidrag).
+The employees’ average monthly salary in cash and certain fringe benefits must be at least approx. (DKK 70,400/EUR 9,460 in 2022) after deduction of Danish social contribution (ATP bidrag).

 The tax and the labour market contribution are withheld by the employers as the final settlement of the tax liability.